pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 extensions of the current system and grounded in its logic.
 We need to approach this rationally in an open, direct, and collaborative manner, keeping in mind that the Scholarly Commons is something that we need to discover as much as we need to define.
-It is not something that we can define blindly or willfully.
+We cannot define it blindly or willfully.
+There are real dynamics here that we need to figure out.
 Many facets and perspectives need to be considered and consolidated.
 Differences need to be reconciled in a spirit of mutual respect, kindness, and understanding.
 The key to all of this is a willingness to honestly ask the questions that need to be asked and to accept the answers to those questions whatever they may be.

 [While many things are needed]{.newthought} to bring about this convergence, it is with the hope that we can contribute to that process that I am announcing